Updated April 2021

 Now that all your Shopify store data is backed up, organize it in a way that is easy to access and retrieve when needed.

 - Use encryption – Your data will be protected by code that can only be unlocked by a set number of keys that are given to authorized users.
-It is important that the keys are kept in a protected place to ensure unauthorized users don’t decode the files.
+The keys must be kept in a protected place to ensure unauthorized users don’t decode the files.

 - Follow the 3-2-1 rule – keep three copies of a backup, across two different mediums, and one off-site.